Amy Dwyer, MSW, LICSW

 GENERAL APPROACH TO PRACTICE: I believe in a collaborative approach to therapy.
 In partnership, we will work to explore your needs and develop a treatment plan to address identified issues.
 I primarily employ a cognitive-behavioral approach as this treatment modality has been shown to be effective in therapy.
 In addition, I use a strengths-based framework.
 Together we will address symptom management, build on your pre-existing strengths, and further develop your coping strategies.
 In addition, our work will likely include making meaning of important life events.
 Treatment work with children, adolescents and families also routinely includes exploring developmental issues and providing strategies for caregivers.
 Please be aware that I do not perform evaluations or assessments for legal purposes, social security disability, or psychological reports.

-EMERGENCY CALLS: An answering service takes all emergency calls outside of business hours through Rainier Behavioral Health main number (253-475-6021).
+EMERGENCY CALLS: An answering service takes all emergency calls outside of business hours through An answering service (253-254-7613).
 This service will attempt to contact me in the event of an emergency and will contact the on-call clinician if I am not available.

 BILLING AND PAYMENTS: Please remember that fee payment is your responsibility.
 I request that you keep current with your insurance co-payments prior to each session.
-A finance change of 1% of your unpaid balance may be charged to your account after 60 days of incurred charges.
 If 90 days passes without payment, accounts may be sent to collection.

 INSURANCE: I am contracted with many, but not all, local insurance companies.
 Please be sure to check with your insurance company and our office intake staff to learn whether I am a provider for your plan.
 You should also learn whether you need a referral or preauthorization in order to be eligible for your mental health benefits, whether you have a separate annual deductible for mental health, and whether your mental health benefit has a maximum yearly number of visits or a maximum yearly dollar amount.
 It is your responsibility to be aware of your mental health benefits and to keep our billing department updated on any changes to your benefits or coverage.
 Our billing department will not be automatically notified by your insurance provider of changes that may affect your coverage.
 Our billing department will submit claims on your behalf to your insurance provider.
 In order for this process to occur, you will need to complete the insurance portion of the ‘Patient Information’ form provided with this office policy.